pmuens/awesome-serverless/README.md

 - [Deploying functions to Docker Swarm via a CLI](https://dev.to/developius/functions-as-a-service---deploying-functions-to-docker-swarm-via-a-cli) - Post which shows how the Docker-based FaaS project works.
 - [Azure Logic Apps - Serverless for non coders](https://thenewstack.io/microsofts-logic-apps-aims-bring-serverless-functionality-non-coders/) - Post which talks about Azure Logic Apps as a new toolkit to develop serverless apps without having to code.
 - [Event-Driven architecture for chatbots](https://medium.com/@mustafaturan/a-serverless-event-driven-architecture-for-chatbots-3095eb40cbb7) - Overview of a serverless event-driven architecture for chatbots.
+- [Tips for faster Serverless Framework development](https://serverless.com/blog/quick-tips-for-faster-serverless-development/) - 3 quick tips to speed up the development with the Serverless Framework.

 ## Screencasts